-In addition to other use specific standards for the above mentioned uses, the LDRs require a minimum separation of 250 feet from schools, day care centers, residential uses, or vacant land in residential zone districts.
-The applicant contends that this separation requirement does not consider intervening roadways or how enhanced buffering can serve as an additional separation tool between uses.
+In addition to other use-specific standards for the abovementioned uses, the LDR require a minimum separation of 250 feet from schools, day care centers, residential uses, or vacant land in residential zone districts.
+This separation requirement does not consider intervening roadways or how enhanced buffering can serve as an additional separation tool between uses.
+Additionally, the existing requirement can run counter to the City's development pattern and stated vision and goals.

-The proposed amendment provides two (2) conditions by which the 250-foot separation requirement can be reduced for the following uses:
+The proposed amendment provides two (2) conditions by which the 250-feet separation requirement can be reduced in the following uses: